klp18/adfs-mobileid/README.md

 />
 </appConfig>
 `````
 The configuration contains two elements.
-The element `mobileIdClient` specifies the Mobild ID Service
+The element `mobileIdClient` specifies the Mobile ID Service
 while the element `mobileIdAdfs` the integration of Mobile ID with ADFS.
 The semantics of the attributes are:

 * Element `mobileIdClient`: